|Log In What is Twilight Heroes? Create an Account Game Manual Contact Us Forums Testimonials|

 Twilight Heroes Game Manual

 Temporary companionsTemporary companions will fight by your side or help you with other aspects of the game (finding items, getting more chips, gaining experience) for a limited period of time.
 Often contracted by using an item or occasionally by hiring a non-player character in the game, these companions only stick around for the duration of their contract before going back to doing whatever they were doing before.
 They work a lot like other effects in the game, with a timer that counts down as you're on the street.
-Temporary sidekicks only count time spent actively adventuring: if you're doing something else (resting, PvP, playing games in the VR center) they're happy to hang out and relax without charging you for their time.
-Temporary sidekicks tend to be more powerful, to make up for the limited duration of their services.
+Companions only count time spent actively adventuring: if you're doing something else (resting, PvP, playing games in the VR center) they're happy to hang out and relax without charging you for their time.

 Permanent sidekickPartway through the game you'll have the opportunity to acquire a permanent sidekick, who will stick with you indefinitely.
 This sidekick starts out unskilled, but can learn or acquire a number of additional skills, though he or she can only actively use one skill at a time.
 Unlike temporary sidekicks, there is no timer for your permanent companion.